schonken/Practical_Machine_Learning_Project/Report.md

 Class E | Throwing the hips to the front

 ### Getting our Data
 Start by initializing a few R libraries.
 Turn echo on for R code chunks, center figures and suppress messages.
-We also hard code the seed value in an effort to achive reproducibility.
+We also hard code the seed value in an effort to ensure reproducibility.

 ```r
 require(knitr)